Enhanced STAR Income Verification Program (IVP)

 Additional information for senior citizens exemption applicants

 In the past, senior citizens who qualified for the senior citizens exemption were automatically granted the Enhanced STAR exemption.
-Due to changes in New York State law, beginning with applications for 2019, you must apply separately for the senior citizens exemption and the Enhanced STAR exemption.
+Due to changes in New York State law, you must apply separately for the senior citizens exemption and the Enhanced STAR exemption.

 To apply or reapply for the Enhanced STAR exemption, follow the instructions above.